needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/xr-socket-interactor.md

 # XR Socket Interactor

 Interactor used for holding interactables via a socket.
-This component is not designed to be attached to a controller (thus does not derive from `XRBaseControllerInteractor`, unlike `XRDirectInteractor` and `XRRayInteractor`) and instead will always attempt to select an interactable that it is hovering over (though will not perform exclusive selection of that interactable).

 A socket is defined as the target for a specific interactable, such as a keyhole for a key or a battery socket for a battery.
 Not to be confused with network programming.

+This component is not designed to use input (thus does not derive from `XRBaseInputInteractor`) and instead will always attempt to select an interactable that it is hovering over.

 ![XRSocketInteractor component](images/xr-socket-interactor.png)